 Unfortunately for her (and me), by the end of it she was absolutely covered in stickies.
-I’m not sure exactly what they were, but either way, they were in there…good.
-As much fun as we were having, It meant that someone (…me) would be spending a lot of time getting them out, and I really wasn’t looking forward to that.
+I’m not sure exactly what they were, but either way, they were in there and in there good.
+As much fun as we were having, It meant that someone (me) would be spending a lot of time getting them out, and I really wasn’t looking forward to that.

 I propped Chloe up on a grooming table and we got started.

 I started with the legs and feet since they were bothering her before.
 I quickly realized that there were way more stickies in her coat than I could actually see, and I wondered if it was even worth trying to comb them out.

 I had to make a decision: should I try to save her coat, or should I just shave her down?

 Now, my passion is to try and share as much information as I can with fellow Doodle owners.
 And I know that many of you would absolutely die if your Doodle ever had to get shaved down, so I decided to invest my time and save her coat (and document it along the way, of course!).

 It took me a few minutes to really understand what I was doing, but eventually I came to realize exactly what was most effective at getting these buggers out of Chloe’s coat.
 Here is the process.